 - To soothe sore tissue after you’ve cleaned off the mucus, dab on a bit of plain saline solution, or some baby oil.
 That can also make it easier to clean away any more crusts that might form.
 I’ve also used Udderbalm (for cows) and a new product I’m trying out on Magic’s chapped nose called Musher’s Secret also works well for dogs.

 - When thick secretions fill up the lungs it can be hard for pets to breathe even when their nostrils are clear.
 A technique called coupage helps break up the clogged matter so the pet can clear his lungs.
-It’s a French word meaning “thumping on the chest” and is often used to help children with Cystic Fibrosis breath more easily.
+It’s a French word meaning “thumping on the chest” and is often used to help children with Cystic Fibrosis breathe more easily.
 Hold your hand in a cupped position, and gently thump on either side of the cat or dog’s rib cage to break loose the mucus.
 Use coupage two or three times a day along with humidified air to ease the pet’s congestion.